buzz/ics2owncloud.py/README.md

 # ics2owncloud.py

+**THIS SCRIPT IS DEPRECATED.**

+**ownCloud/Nextcloud calendar app supports calendar subscriptions now.
+This script was only a stop-gap.
+So please don't use it anymore.**

 This script downloads iCal files and imports them to ownCloud using CalDAV.

 Before ownCloud 9.0 I was using something like